 - Good KOLs don’t just copy and paste – they should discuss with you how to best present your service to their audience

-- Look closely at specialized forums, news sites, niche social media… to identify key influencers.
+- Look closely at specialized forums, news sites, and niche social media… to identify key influencers.

 - For B2B, KOLs are industry thought leaders such as doctors, award recipients, well known public speakers – these are the KOLs that are going to bring value to your brand, and likely be less expensive.

-Public Relations is one of the most cost-efficient forms of communication used to develop the image and reputation of a company, a product or brand in China.
+Public Relations is one of the most cost-efficient forms of communication used to develop the image and reputation of a company, a product, or a brand in China.

 However, you have to be conscious of a number of factors before you start engaging in PR activities in this country: